 How do I find companies that need a new website?

-Use four signal categories: performance signals (slow PageSpeed scores, poor mobile rendering), technology signals (outdated CMS, expired SSL), business signals (recent funding, new CMO hires), and competitive signals (competitors with modern sites in the same vertical).
-Tools like Google PageSpeed Insights, BuiltWith, and Crunchbase surface these signals at scale.
-Cross-reference signals for highest-intent prospects.
+Use four signal categories: performance signals like slow PageSpeed scores and poor mobile rendering, technology signals like outdated CMS platforms and expired SSL, business signals like recent funding and new CMO hires, and competitive signals like competitors with modern sites in the same vertical.
+Tools like Google PageSpeed Insights, BuiltWith, and Crunchbase surface these at scale.
+Cross-reference two or more signals for the highest-intent prospects, and build the target list around your outbound ICP.

 How many cold emails does it take to land a web development project?

-Signal-based prospecting is a lead generation method where you target companies based on observable indicators of need — rather than blasting cold messages to random businesses.
-For web agencies, the strongest signals are slow page load times, outdated CMS platforms, recent funding that funds a rebrand, and new marketing leadership who typically refreshes the company’s web presence within their first 90 days.
+Signal-based prospecting is a lead generation method where you target companies based on observable indicators of need, rather than blasting cold messages to random businesses.
+For web agencies the strongest signals are slow page load times, outdated CMS platforms, recent funding that funds a rebrand, and new marketing leadership who typically refresh the web presence within their first 90 days.
 It is the opposite of spray-and-pray: fewer contacts, higher relevance, better conversion.
+Our primer on signal-based outreach breaks down the method in full.

 Stop waiting for projects to find you